andytwoods/django_paper_2023/README.md

 http://127.0.0.1:8000/admin/
 ```

-Here, create a study.
+Here, create a study

 Revisit http://127.0.0.1:8000/study/1/.
-You shoud see the study you created in admin.
+You shoud see the study you created in admin

 ## Acknowledgements

  - Readme  written rapidly via [https://readme.so/](https://readme.so/)